The main members of the team are based in Leicester, UK. The team is represented by the individuals below:

 Gurinder Singh Mann

 Gurinder holds an MA in South Asian Religions from De Montfort University (Leicester, UK, 2001).
-He is co-author of the four books on Sikh history entitled: Sri Dasam Granth: Questions and Answers, (Archimedes Press, 2011), Oxford University Press published: The Granth of Guru Gobind Singh: Essays, Lectures and Translations 2015.
+He is co-author of the four books on Sikh history: Sri Dasam Granth: Questions and Answers, (Archimedes Press, 2011) and the Oxford University Press published: The Granth of Guru Gobind Singh: Essays, Lectures and Translations (2015), British and the Sikhs: Discovery, Warfare and Friendship (2020) and The Rise of the Sikh Soldier (2022).
 He has appeared on TV and Radio sharing his knowledge on original sources of Sikh history.
-He is also Co-convenor of the International Sikh Research Conference(ISRC), which is platform for Sikh historians and scholars to share their research.
+He has been co-convened six International Sikh Research Conferences (ISRC) at the University of Warwick.
+Gurinder has researched and discovered many Sikh artefacts and relics as well as delivering lectures across the world for 25 years.

 Raj Mann